United States Marine Raider stiletto: Background

 At the start of World War II, the Mark I Trench Knife was the only knife issued to Marines.

 It was introduced during World War I for trench warfare, but its "knuckle duster" hilt was cumbersome and contained nearly 1 lb of brass, making the knife expensive to produce.

 In addition, the Mark I could not be held in the "fencing-grip" position, the preferred position for the thrust.

-The Marine Corps began issuing the KA-BAR, a combination fighting/utility knife, in 1942 due to the inadequacies of the Mark I. The Marine Raiders, however, desired a dagger designed solely for knife fighting, but none was available that met the requirements.
+The Marine Corps began issuing the KA-BAR, a combination fighting/utility knife, in 1942 due to the inadequacies of the Mark I.

+The Marine Raiders, however, desired a dagger designed solely for knife fighting, but none was available that met the requirements.

 History

 The history of the U.S. Marine Raider Stiletto began at the Commando Training Centre in Achnacarry, Scotland.
-The stiletto was patterned after the Fairbairn–Sykes fighting knife, which was in use at the centre before the arrival of the Marine Raiders.

 The U.S. Marine Raider Stiletto was the first knife in United States Marine Corps history to be designed by a U.S. Marine Corps officer, the then Lieutenant Colonel Clifford H. Shuey, who retired as a brigadier general and was formerly in charge of the Engineer Division at Headquarters Marine Corps.

 Shuey largely copied the Fairbairn-Sykes pattern, but changed the material specifications of some components (notably the handle) to reduce the need for high-priority strategic materials.

 These changes would eventually result in durability problems for the Raider stiletto.
-The knife was designed in 1942 and officially issued on a selective basis to the Marines, with priority to elite units such as the Raiders.

-The new knife was manufactured by the Camillus Cutlery Company, with 14,370 knives produced; a relatively small number compared to the 2.5 million M3 fighting knife units issued.
-In addition to Raider units, it is known that Scout and Sniper companies of the 1st Marine Division were issued the stiletto, and some members of the 1st Marine Parachute Battalion also acquired them, either by barter and trade, or by unofficial requisition from Quartermaster stores.

-The Raider stiletto was also issued to the 1st Marine Raider Battalion commanded by Colonel Merritt A. Edson, the 1st Marine Parachute Battalion, and to Marines in the 2nd Marine Raider Battalion commanded by Lt.
-Col. Evans F. Carlson.
-The Marines of the 1st Raider battalion found the Raider stiletto to be well designed for silent killing, but was of little use for any other purpose, and too frail for general utility tasks.
-After their first combat, many of the Marines in the 2nd Raider Battalion exchanged their Raider stilettos for general-purpose short machetes (machetes pequeños) and hunting knives.
-In late 1943 the Raider Stiletto was replaced by the new Marine Corps fighting and utility knife designated 1219C2 (later to become famous as the KA-BAR), a change welcomed by Edson's Marines.